jorgejavierleon/app-test/README.md

 - The seeders run in 44 seconds and create 300.000 subscribers
 - To see the verification email for the first subscriber in DB go to /mailable
 - For the queue jobs I'm using predis.
 It needs to be installed in order to run the worker with php artisan horizon
+- To import subscriber via csv you neet to put the file in /storage/app/subscribers.csv.
+Right now the app chunks the file in groups of 600 to do the insrts at a time
+    - The Api endpoint for creating subscribers requires token bearer authentication.
+The token is in the database seeder.